 Turns out, the verb form of commitment — i.e. committed is a much more accurate descriptor of what it means to be married.
 Because being committed is not a thing — it’s a verb — a way of being.
 And it’s a way of being that follows a decision — that failure is not an option; that I will see this through to the end.

 If that’s the case, why are relationships failing at such a high rate?
-Perhaps the biggest challenge in our relationships is not “falling out of love” or “drifting apart”.
+Perhaps the biggest challenge in our relationships is not “falling out of love” or “drifting apart.”
 Perhaps it is our choice to weaken our commitment — to be less committed.
 Once this happens, of course “we fall out of love.”
 Of course we allow disagreements to define our relationship instead of become an opportunity to grow(up) together.
 Of course our eyes begin to wander, and the grass on the other side begins to look really, really, green.
 Without the security of commitment, our boundaries slip, our perspective shifts, and eventually, our love falters.
 Every person that is still married battles against this.
 It is perhaps the hardest fight, with the greatest reward.

-While it’s true (at least Google says so) that being committed is an “obligation that restricts freedom of action”, is it that very restriction that brings magic to your relationship.
+While it’s true (at least Oxford Dictionary says so) that being committed is an “obligation that restricts freedom of action”, is it that very restriction that brings magic to your relationship.
 Within the walls of commitment lay true love, intimacy and connection, all infinitely enhanced by vulnerability and safety.
 Being committed means that I can be me, and you can be you.
 It means that we can touch each other, love each other and care for each other, 100%.
 And on the other side of the coin, it means that when we hurt each other, we will find a way to fix it, to make it right, to forgive and restore our love.

 And don’t think for one second that being committed only means “not cheating” — fidelity is merely the starting point.
 Being committed means taking care of your partner’s emotional and physical needs, such as listening, caring, providing, and protecting.
 It means dedicating yourself to building a safe home, full of light and patience and spirit and love.
 It means connecting with and making time for your children.
 And it also means taking care of yourself — physically, spiritually, and financially.
 A committed man is an engaged, responsible and available man, partner and father.